 How an LXP drives employee engagement

-LXPs drive employee engagement because people like being asked for their own opinions and input into decisions and ideas in the organization.
+LXPs drive employee engagement because people like being asked for their own opinions and input into decisions and ideas in the organisation.
 If people feel like their voices are being heard, they are more likely to stay engaged, motivated and interested in their work.

 Getting new people started on the LXP from their very first day also gives them a great opportunity to ask questions, get to know their new coworkers and check out the company culture.
 It’s a powerful tool for onboarding new starters, who can supplement their formal induction training with tips and advice from their colleagues.